 Just before we went down to the Frost Flyover, we met BNSF 7454 West.

-The train went under the bridge at the Frost Flyover and the train ran to Frost and by the Mojave Narrows Regional Park.
+The train went under the bridge at the Frost Flyover then continued to Frost and past the Mojave Narrows Regional Park.

-Next the train ran towards the Upper Narrows of the Mojave River.
+Next we ran toward the Upper Narrows of the Mojave River.

 |Click here for Part 2|